Jenny023/Decision-Tree-Classifier-for-SNLI/README.md

 # Decision-Tree-Classifier-for-SNLI
-This page contains the adjusted code of Dr. L. Abzianidze, written by group 9 of the Logic and Language Course 2024-2025 (Aniek, Anne and Jennifer)
+This page contains the adjusted code of Dr. L. Abzianidze, written by group 9 of the Logic and Language Course 2024-2025.

 This project explores feature-based approaches for Natural Language Inference (NLI), by using the Scikit-Learn decision tree classifier.
 Two types of features, smart and shallow, are extracted in various methods.
 Some make use of spaCy and WordNet among other Python libraries.